phodge/homely/docs/ref/files.rst

 If homely creates the symlink, it will remember this fact so that it can [possibly] perform automatic cleanup in the future.
-Each time you run ``homely update`` homely will check to see if ``symlink()`` was called with the same target/linkname, and if it wasn't then the symlink will be removed.
+Each time you run :any:`homely-update` homely will check to see if ``symlink()`` was called with the same target/linkname, and if it wasn't then the symlink will be removed.
 This means that you don't need to remember to delete symlinks you aren't using any more - simply remove the call to ``symlink()`` and homely will clean it up for you.
 Note that the symlink *won't* be cleaned up if it has been modified by something other than homely, or replaced with a regular file or directory.
 See :ref:`automatic_cleanup` for more information.